swingley/five-decades-of-crime/howto.md

 At this point, I'd satisfied my initial goal and I set this project aside.
 Upon re-visiting a couple days later, I decided it needed a couple more things if I wanted to show it off.

 ###More interaction
-Because we're on the web, interaction and live feedback is expected.
+Because we're on the web, interaction and live feedback are expected.
 Up to this point, the map provided a good general picture of crime rates over time and how one state compared to another but it was lacking an easy way to get exact information about a particular state.
 The easy solution is to add a popup or tip to show info about a feature as the mouse cursor moves over it.

 To add a map tip, I used a [`div`](../../blob/master/dev.html#L18) and couple of events ([`mouseenter`](../../blob/master/js/app.js#L93) and [`mouseleave`](../../blob/master/js/app.js#L108)) to show info about a feature under the cursor.